 Video: Howie Morenz was feared for his one-man rushes up ice

 1929: Tiny Thompson becomes the second NHL rookie goalie to earn a shutout in his first Stanley Cup Playoff game, a 1-0 win for the Boston Bruins against the visiting Canadiens in Game 1 of the Semifinals.
 Cooney Weiland scores the only goal in the first postseason game played in Boston Garden.

 1933: With NHL President Frank Calder looking on, the Detroit Red Wings defeat the Chicago Blackhawks 4-2 at Chicago Stadium in the first afternoon game in League history.
-The crowd, estimated at about 5,500, sees Chicago forward Mush March score twice in the second period to get the Blackhawks within 3-2, but Eddie Wiseman's third-period goal puts the game away.
+The crowd, estimated at about 5,500, sees Chicago forward Mush March score twice in the second period to get the Blackhawks within 3-2, but a third-period goal by Eddie Wiseman puts the game away.

 1944: The Canadiens defeat the New York Rangers 6-1 at Madison Square Garden to finish the 1943-44 regular season 25 points ahead of the second-place Red Wings, setting an NHL record.
 Rookie goalie Bill Durnan ties the NHL single-season record with his 38th victory, matching Thompson in 1929-30.

-1960: Goalie Johnny Bower sets a Toronto Maple Leafs record with his 33rd victory of the season, a 1-0 shutout against Chicago at Maple Leaf Gardens.
+1960: Goalie Johnny Bower sets a Toronto Maple Leafs record with his 33rd victory of the season, a 1-0 victory against Chicago at Maple Leaf Gardens.
 Bower breaks the mark of 32 wins shared by Turk Broda (1947-48) and Harry Lumley (1953-54).

 1972: Ed Giacomin of the Rangers becomes the first NHL goaltender with two assists in a game.
 The Rangers defeat Toronto 5-3 at Madison Square Garden.